Steeven9/Jung/README.md

 `./jung_client`

 This will produce two files, `client_log.txt` and `server_log.txt`, that can be merged in a unique trace by running `./trace_merge`.
-This will in turn produce a unique `trace_log.txt` that contains the unified costs.
+This will in turn produce a unique `trace_log.txt` that contains the unified costs encoded in binary format.
-Alternatively, by running `trace_merge --simple`, a simple merged log (`merged_log.txt`) can be optained instead of the summary.
+Alternatively, by running `./trace_merge --simple`, a simple merged log (`merged_log.txt`) can be optained instead.
+If your server is running on another machine, be sure to retrieve the logfile before merging.

-Note: all the file names are customizable in `custom_instr.h`.
+_Note_: all the file names are customizable in `custom_instr.h`.

-Disclaimer: the memory usage counter is not keeping track of the variations due to `realloc` calls.
+_Disclaimer_: the memory usage counter is not keeping track of the variations due to `realloc` calls.
 While the library provides a warning for potential memory leaks, this might be inaccurate due to the complexity of memory managment in C.
-Consider running your application through a dedicated tool like [Valgrind](https://valgrind.org/).
+If you get any warnings, consider running your application through a dedicated tool like [Valgrind](https://valgrind.org/).
+If you don't get any, consider doing it anyway, don't trust me.

 ## Docker

-A server Docker image of the example is available.
-You can build it with `docker build -t jung .` and then run it e.g. with `docker run -d -p 50051:50051 -v ~/Jung:/usr/Jung --name jung jung` or simply get it from [Docker Hub](https://hub.docker.com/repository/docker/steeven9/jung) as `steeven9/jung` and run it in the same way.
+A Docker image of the example server is available on [Docker Hub](https://hub.docker.com/repository/docker/steeven9/jung), which you can spin up with `docker-compose up`.
+You can also build it yourself with `docker build -t jung ./`.

 ## Running on another machine